Alexa Conversations Description Language FAQ

 Note: Alexa Conversations Description Language (ACDL) is offered as a beta and may change as we receive feedback and iterate on the feature.
-Alexa Conversations currently supports
+ACDL currently supports the following locales:

 The following frequently asked questions (FAQ) are common questions about creating and editing Alexa Conversations skills by using the Alexa Conversations Description Language (ACDL).